 As mentioned above, keeping proper form is paramount.
 That’s why you shouldn’t be shy to ask your instructor to repeat the instruction or adjust your body in a certain position.
 Even though experienced San Diego instructors closely monitor each and every class member, you should feel free to ask additional questions.

 Also, turn to barre class regulars for practical advice.
 Seasoned barre class-goers have mastered the form, so you can learn a lot just by looking at them.
 For example, if you are confused at the instructions for pulses when they say ‘’down and inch, up an inch’’, just take a peek at some of the class veterans to see what the form should be like.

 You probably didn’t know that a barre session will focus on each muscle group individually for at least a song or two.
 By the end of the session, not only will your thighs tremble like Jell-O but your whole body will shake slightly.
 Make no mistake – barre workout, especially cardio barre, is not the type of workout to dismiss as light.
 Be prepared to feel exhausted – it means the workout was effective.

 Fit Athletic offers different types of ballet-inspired barre workout so you can find exactly what you need.
-Sign up for our Fit Booty Barre in Carmel Mountain, Downtown San Diego or Solana Beach, or do barre conditioning paired with cardio workout and yoga sculpting moves in our Cardio Barre Fusion class at Fit Solana Beach!
+Sign up for our Fit Gym in Carmel Mountain, Downtown San Diego Club or Solana Beach Club, or do barre conditioning paired with cardio workout and yoga sculpting moves in our Cardio Barre Fusion class at Fit Solana Beach!